The Antichrist (book): Condemnation

-He considers it to be a curse and a corruption.
-While humanity "reckons time from the " when this "fatality" emerged—"from the first day of Christianity"—Nietzsche asks "[w]hy not rather from its last?"
-Nietzsche suggests that time be calculated from "today," the date of this book, whereby 'Year One' would begin on 30 September 1888—"The transvaluation of all values!"
+Nietzsche suggests that time be calculated from "today", the date of this book, whereby "Year One" would begin on 30 September 1888—"The transvaluation of all values!"

 Thoughts on Jesus

 In his earlier works, Nietzsche did not distinguish the teachings of Jesus from historic Christianity.
 However, in late 1887 and early 1888, he analyzed Tolstoy's essay What I Believe.
-Nietzsche's view of Jesus in The Antichrist follows Tolstoy in separating Jesus from the Church and emphasizing the concept of "non-resistance," but uses it as a basis for his own development of the "psychology of the Savior".
+Nietzsche's view of Jesus in The Antichrist follows Tolstoy in separating Jesus from the Church and emphasizing the concept of "nonresistance", but uses it as a basis for his own development of the "psychology of the Savior".

 Nietzsche does not demur of Jesus, conceding that he was the only one true Christian.
-He presents a Christ whose own inner life consisted of "wit, the blessedness of peace, of gentleness, the inability to be an enemy."
+He presents a Christ whose own inner life consisted of "wit, the blessedness of peace, of gentleness, the inability to be an enemy".

 Nietzsche heavily criticizes the organized institution of Christianity and its class of priests.
-Christ's evangelism consisted of the good news that the 'kingdom of God' is within you: "What is the meaning of 'Glad Tidings'?—The true life, the life eternal has been found—it is not merely promised, it is here, it is in you; it is the life that lies in love free from all retreats and exclusions," whereby sin is abolished and away from "all keeping of distances" between man and God.
+Christ's evangelism consisted of the good news that the "kingdom of God" is within you: "What is the meaning of 'Glad Tidings'?—The true life, the life eternal has been found—it is not merely promised, it is here, it is in you; it is the life that lies in love free from all retreats and exclusions", whereby sin is abolished and away from "all keeping of distances" between man and God.

-"What the 'glad tidings' tell us is simply that there are no more contradictions; the kingdom of heaven belongs to children" Nietzsche does, however explicitly, consider Jesus as a mortal, and, moreover, as ultimately misguided: the antithesis of a 'true hero,' whom he posits with his concept of a 'Dionysian hero.'
+"What the 'glad tidings' tell us is simply that there are no more contradictions; the kingdom of heaven belongs to children".